 Portland Monthly Magazine Neighborhood Guide

 The Portland Monthly magazine features neighborhoods in their April issue every year.
-It has a ton of information about neighborhoods and communities to include their pick of the “best” for the year.
+It has tons of information about neighborhoods to include their pick of the best neighborhoods for the year.

 Walking in North Portland Neighborhoods